 Trees are a vital part of nature and the earth’s ecosystem.
 Humans and trees have a unique and special relationship and trees have come to represent a wide range of meanings for people across many different cultures.
 They provide beauty, color, scents, shade, windbreaks, soil stability and containment, medicine, wood, and food and an ecosystem to support birds, animal and other life.
 Trees also sustain life on earth though a fascinating process called photosynthesis where light energy from the sun is used to put carbon dioxide from the air with water to give off the oxygen we breathe.
-Now, with The Living Urn, families can honor a loved one and give back to nature with a tree burial including a special bio urn and a person’s ashes to create a tree memorial.
+Now, with The Living Urn, families can honor a loved one and give back to nature with a tree burial including a special biodegradable urn and a person’s cremation ashes to create a tree memorial.
 Growing a memory tree with The Living Urn gives families a beautiful living memorial and perpetuates this wonderful and essential connection between mankind and trees.

 The symbolism associated with trees across many cultures are plentiful.
 In some, trees are mystical and majestic and are considered ancient living beings with energy and wisdom believed to flow through them.
 Trees are important symbols in many religions, including the Tree of Life in the Bible.
 Today, trees are one of the most common symbols used in the logo for companies and brands.